 |System Protection Plan||System Protection Plan||System Protection Plan|

 Medical Guardian offers a decent lineup of alert systems and add-ons.
-The prices are a touch higher than what we typically expect to see for alerts like these.
-But then again, the features are more advanced than most solutions we’ve researched and tested.
+The prices are a touch higher than what we typically expect to see for alert systems like these.
+But then again, the features are more advanced than most of the services we’ve researched and tested.

-While we think the at-home landline option (Classic Guardian) is too expensive for what you get, we did like the higher-tier mobile plans.
+We do think the at-home landline option (Classic Guardian) is too expensive for what you get, but we liked the higher-tier mobile plans.
 In fact, we can see merit in all three mobile alert systems — that is, if you’re willing to pay the price.
-Keep in mind that similar options are about $5 to $10 cheaper per month on average.
-That said, we do recommend the Mobile Guardian and Freedom Guardian if you’re always on the move.
+Keep in mind that similar options are about $5 to $15 cheaper per month on average.
+You can compare the starting monthly prices of various alert systems in our rundown of the similar options.
+That said, we do recommend the Mobile 2.0 and Mini Guardian if you’re always on the move.

-Founder and CEO, Geoff Gross, launched Medical Guardian out of his apartment in Philadelphia back in 2005.
-Fast forward 15+ years, and today Geoff’s company helps over 200,000 seniors find peace of mind and a renewed sense of confidence.
-Something to note is that Geoff Gross was named a Glassdoor Top CEO in 2018?4 We highly recommend this company, and you can learn more about their offerings in our full review of Medical Guardian here.
+Founder and CEO, Geoff Gross, launched Medical Guardian out of his apartment in Philadelphia back in 2005.4 Fast forward 15+ years, and today Geoff’s company has helped over 200,000 seniors find peace of mind and a renewed sense of confidence.
+Geoff was named a Glassdoor Top CEO in 2018.5

 No, all of their plans are month-to-month, cancel anytime.

-No, Medical Guardian only offers one alert system that requires a landline, while their other 5 systems use a wireless cellular connection.
+No, Medical Guardian only offers one alert system that requires a landline, while their other five systems use a wireless cellular connection.

 It depends on your budget and lifestyle.
-But if you do choose Medical Guardian, we would recommend their mobile units.
+But if you do choose Medical Guardian, we would recommend one of their mobile units.